PoisotLab/ms_metaweb_transfer/manuscript.md

 network. @fig:degree shows that the first rank correlates linearly with generality and vulnerability [@Schoener1989FooWeb], *i.e.* the number of preys and predators.
-Importantly, this implies that a rank 1 approximation represents the configuration model [@Park2004StaMec; random networks are generated from a given degree sequence] for the metaweb, or (accounting for the probabilistic nature of the degree) the soft configuration model [@vanderHoorn2018SpaMax], both of which are maximum entropy graph models [@Garlaschelli2018CovStr], with sharp and soft local constraints respectively.
-The configuration model is widely used by ecologists in the context of null hypothesis significance testing of network structure [*e.g.* @Bascompte2003NesAss], and it is noteworthy that for this metaweb, the relevant information was extracted at the first rank.
-Because the first rank corresponds to the leading eigenvalue of the system, the results of @fig:degree have a straightforward interpretation: degree-based processes are the most important in structuring the mammalian food web.
+Importantly, this implies that a rank 1 approximation represents the configuration model for the metaweb, *i.e.* a set of random networks generated from a given degree sequence [@Park2004StaMec].
+Accounting for the probabilistic nature of the degrees, the rank 1 approximation also represents the *soft* configuration model [@vanderHoorn2018SpaMax].
+Both models are maximum entropy graph models [@Garlaschelli2018CovStr], with sharp (all network realizations satisfy the specified degree sequence) and soft (network realizations satisfy the degree sequence on average) local constraints, respectively.
+The (soft) configuration model is an unbiased random graph model widely used by ecologists in the context of null hypothesis significance testing of network structure [*e.g.* @Bascompte2003NesAss] and can provide informative priors for Bayesian inference of network structure [*e.g.* @Young2021BayInf].
+It is noteworthy that for this metaweb, the relevant information was extracted at the first rank.
+Because the first rank corresponds to the leading singular value of the system, the results of @fig:degree have a straightforward interpretation: degree-based processes are the most important in structuring the mammalian food web.